 A. All materials, including the letters of recommendation must be uploaded along with the application and portfolio.

 Q. Who do I need to contact to schedule an Examination appointment to take the exam?

 A. After your portfolio has been reviewed and approved you will receive notification of your eligibility from ACHA with the scheduling instructions.
 ACHA's contracts with the testing company PSI.
 PSI offers over 120 locations throughout the United States and Canada, to find an assessment center in your area, visit the PSI website at https://www.psionline.com/.

 Q. What will be covered on the Examination?

 A. The examination is based on a content outline developed from a national survey of healthcare architects, which identified tasks significant to practice.
 Examination questions were written by committee members and other practitioners to assess the knowledge and skills required to perform the identified tasks.
 The objective examination consists of 120 multiple choice questions (100 scored and 20 non-scored pretest items).
 The content outline can be found in the ACHA Candidate Handbook.

 Please note that there is a new Content Outline for exams offered in 2015 and thereafter.
-Please review the Content Outline in the 2017 Candidate Handbook (now available!).
+Please review the Content Outline in the Candidate Handbook!).